-There are a number of area fly shops that publish St. Vrain Creek fishing reports.
+There are a number of area fly shops that publish a St. Vrain Creek fly fishing report.
 A few to check out are listed below.

 Being so close to Denver, DIA is naturally your prime choice for flying in to fish the St. Vrain.
 Accommodations are plentiful in and around Denver, and Boulder offers some great places to stay year round.

 Rocky Mountain National Park offers state campgrounds for those who enjoy outdoor living, and there are numerous hunting and fishing cabins in the area for rent, too.